 It’s more that meeting other travellers won’t just impact your travels – it can run so much deeper than that.
 As your inner circle expands, watch as the magic happens.

-How to meet other people when travelling solo
+How to make friends when travelling solo

 I know the prospect of befriending strangers can seem daunting.
 So I’ve broken down some steps to follow to make the process as seamless as possible.